Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

     <th><b>Customer Needs Notes</b></th>
   </tr>
   <tr>
-    <td rowspan = "3", align = "left"> Mounting of the unit and set up was very straightforward.
+    <td rowspan = "3"> Mounting of the unit and set up was very straightforward.
 The outdoor unit is all one piece so you just have to attach it to the pole and mount it to something.
 The indoor unit connected to it very quickly.
 Setting up the indoor unit was quick and intuitive though I did read the instructions as I was doing it.
 It's been up and running for about 6 weeks and so far so good. </td>
    	<td>The customer needs something that is easy to use.</td>
   </tr>
   <tr>